 HOW I SET UP MY a7RII FOR REAL ESTATE & ARCHITECTURAL PHOTOGRAPHY AND WHAT GEAR I USE

+I’d like to share a detailed explanation of how I set up My a7rII for real estate photography and what gear I use.
 When I first started out in real estate and architectural photography I used an 11 megapixel DSLR and two lenses: a 24-70mm and a 16-35mm, both with red rings on them.
 The DSLR and the two lenses did the job.
 But I wanted more.
-More megapixels, better lens choices and Tilt Shift glass with focus peaking and an EVF to see what my real exposure would look like.
-Three years ago I sold my DSLRs and a boat load of L – glass and embraced Sony mirrorless.
+More megapixels, better lens choices and Tilt-Shift glass with focus peaking and an EVF to see what my real exposure would look like.
+Three years ago I sold my DSLRs and a boatload of L – glass and embraced Sony mirrorless.
 I haven’t looked back since.

 Additionally, I take along the Distagon T* FE 35mm f/1.4 ZA, FE 24-70mm f/2.8 GM for architectural shots when a T/S is not necessary.
 The FE 70-200mm f/2.8 GM OSS is perfect for out the window view images and scene-setting images of the surrounding environment or for photographing people in an architectural environment when I need to add a little bokeh to the mix.
 And finally, the FE 90mm f/2.8 Macro G OSS [tack sharp wide open at f/2.8,] with very pleasing bokeh, is stellar for architectural and design detail shots.

 Camera Settings I shoot in RAW mode, compressed.
 Below are screenshots.
 They are shown in the order the icons are listed when depressing the Menu button on the top left, back of the camera.
 Similar settings can be used on the a7sII, and a6300 which I also use for my real estate photography.
 The exact position of menu items varies on the different camera models.